 The very next morning, after breakfast you will be taken for a full day sightseeing tour around Kathmandu valley.
 You can visit the center of pilgrimage Pashupatinath Temple and Swyambhunath, very ancient and essentially enlisted in UNESCO World Heritage sites.
-The biggest Buddhist Stupa at Boudhanath might make you feel calm and peace and the fine arts and historical architecture of Kathmandu Durbar Square takes you to the ancient Nepalese culture.
+The biggest Buddhist Stupa at Boudhanath might make you feel calm, and peace, and the fine arts and historical architecture of Kathmandu Durbar Square takes you to the ancient Nepalese culture.
 On the journey back to the hotel, you can explore the local areas, gullies, and lifestyle.

 We start our Dhaulagiri trekking along the Kali Gandaki River from Beni.
-Continue along the road past lush green rice fields, multicolored butterflies, and huge nightmarish spider webs.
+Continue along the road past lush green rice fields, multicolored butterflies, and substantial nightmarish spider webs.
 Pass by the villages of Mangalghat, Singa, and Tatopani.
 Crossing Tara khet, climb over a small ridge to Babiyachaur.

 From Muri, the trail is easy and goes down for a few hours.
 After that, you’ll have some steep climb path to Boghara.

 You will reach the Italian Base Camp where you will camp just in front of the West wall of the Dhaulagiri.
-You’ll pass through beautiful forests trail and with the closer views of mountains panorama to Upper vungini which is the Italian Basecamp.
+You’ll pass through beautiful forests trail and with the closer views of mountains panorama to Upper vungini, which is the Italian Basecamp.

 The day is a rest day for the further climbs.
 You will have a little bit of hiking around or some sorts of exercises.
-Since, we are rapidly gaining altitude, keep yourself hydrated and take it easy.
+Since, we are rapidly gaining altitude, keep yourself hydrated, and take it easy.

 Today you’ll make use of ropes for the crossing of glaciers in some tricky places.
-This part is a bit a dangerous trail so be careful and have patience.
+This part is a bit a dangerous trail, so be careful and have patience.
 Set your camp beyond the glacier.

 We will have climb to the rough and chilling part of this trek with the spectacular view of Dhaulagiri all the way.
 Enjoy the magnificent face of Dhaulagiri I on the trail.
 We reach the Dhaulagiri Base Camp at the height of 4650m or 15252ft.

 Getting off the glacier above the base camp often requires a rope, but once over the steep moraine walls, we are in a safer and gentler country.
 After a breathless climb to the top of French Col (5300m,) the views of Hidden Valley open out.
-The broad valley is reminiscent of Tibet and Ladakh and so are the temperatures, at least -20ºC at night.
+The broad valley is reminiscent of Tibet and Ladakh, and so are the temperatures, at least -20ºC at night.